mParticle/docs/src/pages/integrations/branch-metrics/feed/index.md

 * `$` indicates a Branch configuration parameter
 * `+` indicates a parameter not instrumented by the user but added by Branch to enrich the event

+## User Identity Mapping

+The Branch user_data_developer_identity is sent to mParticle's Customer Id.
+Additionally, device identifiers associated with the act-as platform will also be provided by Branch.

 ## Configuration

 In mParticle, configure the Branch Input.
 Create a separate feed configuration for each platform (iOS, Android), and copy the Server Key and Secret.
 Follow [Branch's instructions](https://docs.branch.io/pages/integrations/mparticle/#enable-data-feeds) to use your Server Key and Secret to configure the postback in Branch.